 | 31 March 2016

 Asociación Pro-Bienestar de la Familia Colombiana

 Profamilia is a private non-profit organization that, for more than five decades, has been promoting and defending the exercise of sexual and reproductive rights of the population in Colombia so that they can make free, safe and informed decisions about their sexuality, without discrimination, coercion or violence.
-Through its five strategic lines of action: IPS, Farma, Educa, Incidencia/Advocacy, Investigaciones y Proyectos Sociales/Social Projects and Research-, Profamilia has positioned itself as a reference in the generation of wellbeing and social change; in the execution of international cooperation projects; in the provision of health services in remote populations; in comprehensive education for sexuality; among other actions that favor the lives of millions of people.
-The organization has more than 40 clinics throughout Colombia, making it the private health institution with the greatest coverage in the country and the second largest in developing countries.
-Every year, Profamilia provides more than 2,900,000 services and attends more than 450,000 people, most of them in vulnerable conditions.
+The association has national coverage offering products, services and education in sexual and reproductive health since 1965, benefiting the population in Colombia, especially the most vulnerable.
+It has been a member of IPPF since 1967.
+With more than 50 clinics throughout Colombia, PROFAMILIA is the largest private health organization in the country and the second largest in developing countries.
+Each year it provides more than 3,000,000 services and serves more than 600,000 people.
+Through its five strategic lines of action: IPS, Pharma, Educa, Advocacy, Research and Social Projects, Profamilia has positioned itself as a reference in the generation of welfare and social change; in the implementation of international cooperation projects; in the provision of health services in remote populations; in comprehensive sexuality education; among other actions that favor the lives of millions of people.
+Profamilia Colombia is a member organization of IPPF ACRO.
+Twitter Instagram

+| 31 March 2016